MiladMesbahi/Machine-Perception/README.md

 # Machine-Perception
-A collection of my Computer Vision Projects from CIS 5800
+A collection of my Computer Vision Projects

 **Project 1: Logo Projection with Homographies in Sports Footage**